coha-it/corporate-happiness.de/wp-content/plugins/uk-cookie-consent/readme.txt

 = Is there a demo of this plugin? =
 Yes, feel free to have a look at [the demo here](http://cookieconsent.catapultthemes.com/).
 You can reset the cookie by [going to this URL](http://cookieconsent.catapultthemes.com/?cookie=delete).
 = Will this plugin make me compliant with data privacy legislation like the GDPR? = The short answer is no, this plugin alone will not make you compliant.
-Compliance with data privacy regulations requires certain efforts on the part of the user that a single plugin cannot provide.
+Compliance with data privacy regulations requires certain efforts on the part of the user that a single plugin alone cannot provide.
 = Where can I find out more information about the EU laws regarding the use of cookies? = You can find more details on the regulations on the [Information Commissioner's Office site](http://www.ico.gov.uk/for_organisations/privacy_and_electronic_communications/the_guide/cookies.aspx).
 = Can I customize this plugin? =